 REBECCA HERMAN'S first book, Cooperating with the Colossus: A Social and Political History of US Military Bases in World War II Latin America, was published in September by Oxford University Press.
-In the spring, she resumed archival research for her new book project on the South American Antarctic with a trip to Ushuaia, the world's southernmost city.
+In the spring, she resumed archival research for her new book project a cultural history of education IN THE AGE OF ENLIGHTENMENT on the South American Antarctic with a trip to Ushuaia, the world's southernmost city.
 In the fall, she went on leave with the support of a Humanities Research Fellowship to continue work on the new book, and spent more time in the archives, in Buenos Aires and in Amsterdam.